vgomes-p/vgomes-p/README.md

+# Sorry, but work is in progress
-# Salutations from Brasil!!!
+## Salutations from Brasil!!!
 (Yes, with an S 🤭)
-## 🙋🏽‍♂️ ABOUT ME (a short intro)
+### 🙋🏽‍♂️ ABOUT ME (a short intro)
-### My name is Vinicius, but you may call me Vinny.
+#### My name is Vinicius, but you may call me Vinny.
-I'm a School 42 (São Paulo Campus) student, doing the 42.Zip Programming course.
-In the meantime, I'm learning Python by myself!
+I'm a former student at 42 (São Paulo Campus), where I took the 42.Zip programming course.
+I'm also diving deep into Python programming.
+Around here, you’ll see some projects I've done as part of the courses I've taken and others just for fun...😊
+Enjoy exploring my portfolio and feel free to connect and chat with me!

 ## 🤝🏽 My GitHub Contributions
 <picture>